Overview

 - instances (or constants) -- can match other instances, albeit often only partially

-Here we're talking about a simpler pattern matcher that takes one pattern and one object that is not a pattern.
+Here we're talking about pattern matching.
+A pattern matcher takes a pattern and an object that is not a pattern.
 A pattern can be

 - an atom, like 12 or A